kevL/yata/ReadMe.txt

 editor to specify the 2da version header, followed by a blank line, followed by a line with the col labels (preceeded by a space) - look at the top of any valid 2da, in a text-editor, to see what those first three lines should look like.
-Yata should then be able to open the 2da and assign a first blank row with default cell-values.
+Yata ought then be able to open the 2da and assign a first blank row with default cell-values.

-Appendix G: Drag & Drop to load a 2da-file
+Appendix G: Drag & Drop to open 2da-file(s)

-Yata will load files that are dragged and dropped onto it.
+Yata will open 2da-files that are dragged and dropped onto it.

-Appendix H: a note on associating file extensions in Windows Explorer

-Yata can be associated to open files that have a file-extension aka file-type in Windows Explorer.
-Yata doesn't do that automatically; it's for the user to set it up if he/she wants to.

-Appendix I: opening 2da-files when the app starts
+Appendix H: opening 2da-files when the app starts

 Yata allows multiple instances of itself to run at the same time.
 However if a file is double-clicked in Windows Explorer, and Yata is associated with its